 What is a cover letter?
-Well, letters are an important method of communication.
+It's an accompanying document to your graduate CV and often they are an important method of communication.
 They can provide an informal and friendly view of personal events to people, or they can be formal documents offering factual information to people you have not met.
 This is your chance to tell them what skills you have and why you want to work specifically for that company.
 Unlike email, letters are tangible and layout is as important as content.

 Graduate cover letters have a standard format and this is shown in the cover letter examples attached.
 If you are writing to a named person then it is 'Yours sincerely', if you write 'Dear Sir/Madam' the correct ending is 'Yours faithfully'.

 A good cover letter can cut through the competition:

 - it can make the employer want to talk to you;

 - it can introduce them to your personality and your commitment to them;

 - it can demonstrate your written communication skills.

 Some golden rules

 Never put anything in your cover letter that cannot be backed by your graduate CV or application form.
 The human resources staff will look for discrepancies and for any mistakes that show a lack of attention to detail.
 Also anything you write can be brought up during graduate interviews, so make sure you can back up what you write with good examples.
 Don’t forget it is actually a criminal offence to lie on your cover letter for a CV, so always be honest but convincing about what you know or the skills you have.

 There are some conventions about letters of application.
 Generally letters sent with CVs or graduate job applications should: